 Affordability influences decisions about whether to purchase auto insurance.
 Risk Information, Inc. found that the 1995 Insurance Research Council (IRC) uninsured motorist rates by state, when compared with average personal auto insurance expenditures from the NAIC, points to cost, along with enforcement and culture, as factors in decisions not to buy compulsory coverage.
 For instance, some states such as New Jersey, New York and Louisiana have high insurance costs, especially when measured against median family income, yet their uninsured motorist rates were 12 percent or less at the time of the study.
 On the other hand, Alabama had an uninsured rate of 28 percent even though coverage cost much less there.

 The price of uninsured motorist coverage varies considerably from state to state, depending in part on the percentage of drivers who are uninsured.
 The price is also influenced by whether the amount available to pay claims can be increased by "stacking," a practice that works to the benefit of people who own more than one insured vehicle.
 In states where stacking is not specifically prohibited, liability limits under the uninsured motorist coverage may be multiplied by the number of cars insured under a single policy or may be added together where multiple vehicles are insured under different policies.
 Thus, in a three-car family, where uninsured motorist liability limits are $20,000, in a state that does not prohibit stacking, the amount available to pay a claim in an accident with an uninsured driver would be $60,000.
 Because stacking drives up the cost of auto insurance, about half of the states prohibit stacking, according to the Property Casualty Insurers Association of America.
-However some states, such as Missouri and Pennsylvania have upheld stacking provisions.
+However, some states, such as Missouri and Pennsylvania have upheld stacking provisions.
+In the 28 states that allow some form of stacking, some states allow insurance policies to include anti-stacking provisions if clearly stated.

 © Insurance Information Institute, Inc. - ALL RIGHTS RESERVED